 If you’ve tried these skinny margaritas or any other recipe on the blog, please remember to rate the recipe and leave a comment below.
 I love hearing from you, and other readers will benefit from your experience!

-- coarse salt, lime wedges, ice
+- coarse salt, lime wedges, ice, for serving

 - 2.5 ounces silver tequila

 - 6 tablespoons fresh lime juice